How To Do Dim Sum In Hong Kong

 Traditionally served around mid-morning, the meal is now available all day, but is most popular between 11am and 2pm.
 It’s a dish to be shared with friends or family, which is why dim sum restaurants are accompanied by a soundtrack of competing conversations and clanging porcelain.

-When it comes to food and hungry customers, Hong Kong’s dim sum institutions do not mess around.
+When it comes to food and hungry customers, Hong Kong’s dim sum institutions don’t mess around.
 The chaotic experience can be overwhelming and even confronting to anyone who hasn’t tried it before, with new foods and waiters who shout over your head in Cantonese.
 But, with the below tips, even the uninitiated will be dim sum pros.

 #1 Wait In Line